 Many factors are considered in the decision-making process.
 Initiatives are not evaluated on CBAx results alone.
 CBAx results together with unmonetised impacts, evidence base and assumptions inform value for money advice.
-Value for money is considered alongside other factors such as strategic alignment with Government priorities, fiscal constraints and implementation risks.
+Value for money includes strategic alignment with Government priorities and implementation risks, and value for money is considered alongside other factors such as fiscal constraints.

 In the budget context, the CBAx analysis is used primarily by the Treasury vote team in assessing the wellbeing impacts for New Zealand and developing value for money advice.

 The CBAx tool has been designed specifically with social sector agencies in mind, but can be used to help calculate present values for many initiatives.

 The Treasury's guidance on using CBAx:

 - CBAx Tool User Guidance

 We recognise that there will always be limitations to a tool like CBAx.
 To be able to use the CBAx tool, organisations need to quantify impacts and success rates, for example the number of people expected to gain employment, based on the best available data and evidence about the relevant impacts of an initiative.
 There will be gaps in the evidence for how effective an initiative might be, for example when trying something new.

 The advantage of the CBAx tool is that it makes assumptions explicit, and values different types of costs and benefits in a consistent way.
 This provides the basis for more informed choices between different options.
 Discussions should consider all impacts including unmonetised impacts, as well as those impacts able to be monetised using the CBAx tool.